mwardak/Star-Wars-API/README.md

  I created this app to learn how data is retrieved from an external api.
 I decided to use functional componenst to build this app and found it easier to work with vs class components.

  I also learned how to create pagination functionality around the resulting data returned from the Star Wars Api.
 This was challengin at first but after finding the solution I realized that it was easier than I thought.
-Bootstrap also saved me hours of styling in CSS and gave it a nice subtle design.
-As I continue my journey into software development my appreciation for React has grown.
+Bootstrap also saved me hours of styling in CSS and gave the app a nice subtle design.
+React is the first JavaScript library  that I have actually enjoyed learning and plan to stick with as I cotinue building apps.

  </br>